Statue of Peace

-This Peace Girl statue symbolizes a victim of Japanese military sexual slavery.
-The Peace Girl statue, made of synthetic resin, was brought from Seoul to San Francisco in 2018.
-Installed on August 14, 2017, on the eve of South Korea’s 72nd anniversary of liberation from Japanese occupation, it was placed on city bus seats on special occasions to raise awareness.
-Since then, it has traveled to several U.S. cities, including Chicago, San Francisco, Berkeley, and Martinez.
-The statue also traveled to other countries, including Japan and Germany.
+The Peace Girl statue (below) is made of synthetic resin and was installed on Aug.
+14, 2017, on the eve of South Korea’s 72nd anniversary of liberation from Japanese occupation.
+It was originally placed on city bus seats to raise awareness.
+Since then, it has “traveled” to several U.S. cities, including Chicago, San Francisco, Berkeley, and Martinez (CA), and to countries such as Japan, Canada, and Germany.
+The statue exhibited in San Francisco in 2018 for the exhibition Truth & Justice: Remembering “Comfort Women” was sent to Canada in

 Peace Girl Statue Design Explanation